My 5 years with a right anterior clinoid meningioma

 Before the operation, we were told great fatigue for several months.
 That's it.
 What is normal or not in what we feel ???
 When you need to worry?
 I had not yet discovered Amavea !!

-July was very difficult: nausea, great weakness, headache and enormous fatigue. .
-In mid-August I started to leave the house a little with a crutch for balance.
+July was very difficult: nausea, extreme weakness, headaches, and overwhelming fatigue.
+In mid-August, I started going out a little, using a crutch for balance.
 I gradually increased the distances of my outings.
-Certainly I did not make speed records.
-Then I replaced the crutch with my hiking sticks.
-In September I managed to walk 6 km (quietly).
-I started to drive over very small distances at the end of September also.
-The 1st time I went to town alone in October (10 km from the house) I was hung on my steering wheel as if I had just passed my driving license and that I left for the first time while driving a car.
+Admittedly, I wasn't setting any speed records.
+Then I replaced the crutch with my hiking poles.
+By September, I was able to walk 6 km (at a leisurely pace).
+I also started driving again, for very short distances, at the end of September.
+The firsttime I went into town alone in October (10 km from home), I was gripping the steering wheel as if I had just passed my driving test and was driving alone for the very firsttime .

 For the operation, I was not shaved my head.
 Just on a width of 1.5 cm.
 So once the staples have been removed, we did not see that I had been operated.
 I limited visits to 1 person a day because I was very quickly tired by a discussion.
 And I found myself faced with the misunderstanding of my entourage: I looked good !!!
 And everyone forgot that my skull had been opened, that we had tampered in it to remove a tumor of 4 cm and that it had tired my brain